usil/eventhos-api/readme.md

 ## Usage For Development

 First run `npm install`.
 To start development run `npm run dev:start`.
+By default the app runs in the 2109 port.

 ## Usage For Production

 For production you should build your app `npm run build` will create a dist file.
 Then run `npm start`.
+By default the app runs in the 2109 port.

 ## General usage